-The two recommended ways to install the OpenEye Python Toolkits are:
+The simplest way to install the OpenEye Python Toolkits is as a Conda package.

 The above two ways are highly recommended since it is considered harmful to install packages into your global Python installation.

 To install OpenEye Python Toolkits across multiple Linux versions:

 To install OpenEye Python Toolkits with no root access available: